hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 | 6 | M - 1 | 10 |
 | 7 | M - 0 | 148 |

+*Findings & Recommendations*
+- Findings
+  + Strong initial orders but steep drop in retention after month 0
+  + Minor rebounds in month 3 for some cohorts
+- Recommendations
+  + Enhance early post-purchase engagement and loyalty efforts
+  + Target incentives to improve repurchase in months 1–2

 **QUERY 6 - Trend of Stock level & MoM diff % by all product in 2011.
 If %gr rate is null then 0.
 Round to 1 decimal**